 This is a subtle but powerful idea.
 Most merchants think personalization means creating different reward tiers or different offers for different customers.
 Amazon shows you can personalize the message without changing the product.
 That's simpler and often just as effective.

-Paid programs work when perceived value exceeds cost.
-Personalized messaging increases perceived value without changing what you offer.
+- Paid programs work when perceived value exceeds cost.
+Personalized messaging raises perceived value without changing what you offer.

 How Joy Loyalty Enables This